 When choosing the best dropshipping products, look for something that is:

-- Small and lightweight.
-You don’t want those shipping fees to eat up the margin, right?
+- Small and lightweight – you don’t want those shipping fees to eat up the margin, right?

-- Priced $15-200.
-This “sweet spot of e-commerce” warrants a good margin and demand.
+- Priced $15-200 – this “sweet spot of e-commerce” warrants a good demand.